nilvon9wo/MediusDB/README.md

 ## Dependencies

- MediusDB presently depends upon:
+ MediusDB presently depends upon two additional scripts.

-  1. A zipcode.csv file:  Boutell.com offers a suitable file at https://boutell.com/zipcodes/
-  1. Two additional scripts.
   ** MediusEvent.js
   ** MediusLog.js

   I've chosen to keep separate  as I want to keep MediusDB.js focused on indexedDB.
-  You'll find these scripts within the "US Postal Codes" sample project /scripts/lib folder.

   (After MediusDB is debugged, I may later rethink this so MediusDB can stand alone.)